vishnu350/st/README.md

 Simple Terminal+ is a lightweight terminal (~100KB) with essential features and rock-solid stability for daily use.
 It is best used with tmux and [nerd-fonts](https://www.nerdfonts.com/).

-If you just want a minimal, solarized terminal with essential features, st+ is for you.
+If you just want a minimal, beautiful terminal with essential features, st+ is for you.
 It's a fork of [st](https://st.suckless.org) that bundles a curated set of patches and quality-of-life features:
-- Automatically install a [nerd-font](https://www.nerdfonts.com/) via the `st-config` script.
+- Automatically install a [nerd-font](https://www.nerdfonts.com/) or download a beautiful [Gogh](https://gogh-co.github.io/Gogh/) color scheme via the `st-config` command.
-- Basic configuration file in `~/.st.conf` (eg. changing font settings).
+- Customizable color scheme (default: Solarized Dark) with built in support for over 300+ [Gogh](https://gogh-co.github.io/Gogh/) color schemes.
-- Proper "Open Terminal Here" integration for Nautilus:
+- Minimal configuration file in `~/.st.conf` (eg. changing font settings and colors).
-  - Supports "Open in Remote/Local Terminal" for remote connections.
+- Proper "Open Terminal Here" integration for Nautilus, including "Open in Remote/Local Terminal" for remote connections.
 - Scrollback (Shift+Mouse Scroll or Shift+PgUp/PgDn).
 - Working directory (needed for "Open Terminal Here" integration).
 - Desktop entry (for menu shortcuts).